Essential Functional Skills Booklist for Study and Practice

 For entry-level 1, the following functional skills books are required for reading:

 - Maths: If you want to prepare for the functional skills entry level 1, this is the book for you.
-Learners can boost their confidence in mathematics by studying the book called Maths Functional Skills: EL1.1: Read, Write, Order and Compare Numbers up to 20.
+With entry-level, learners can boost their confidence in mathematics by studying the book called Maths Functional Skills: EL1.1: Read, Write, Order and Compare Numbers up to 20.

 - English: English Functional Skills Entry Level 1 Writing Workbook is a book that can help you in preparing for the functional skills of English entry-level 1.
-This functional skills English book is designed for students at the beginning of their English studies.
+Furthermore, this functional skills English book is designed for students at the beginning of their English studies.

 - ICT: This past paper, ICT Entry Level 1 might assist you in your entry-level 1 preparation.
 Because there is no specific book for the functional skills ICT entry level 1, you can use this past paper to prepare for the exam.